 - Add remaining tablespoon of olive oil plus the red onion.
 Cook, stirring frequently, until soft, about 3-4 minutes.

-- Add the chicken broth and apple cider vinegar to the pot and use a spoon to gently scrape the brown bits from the bottom of the pot.
+- Add the chicken broth, apple cider vinegar and ¾ cup of the bbq sauce to the pot and use a spoon to gently scrape the brown bits from the bottom of the pot.
 (This is important both for flavor and to avoid a burn message as the pork cooks).

 - Set the pressure valve to “seal” and select the “Manual” option on the highest setting.
 Adjust cook time to 50 minutes under high pressure.